 The exciting news is that plans for a big Guglhupf expansion are in the works.
 They include a bigger, better kitchen and more seating.

-I took so many pictures, I decided to focus (yes, I said focus) on the food we enjoyed at brunch in the main post and add a gallery with shots of the building, bakery, folks in line, and others enjoying their meal below.
+I took so many pictures, I decided to focus (yes, I said focus) on the food we enjoyed at brunch in the main post and add a gallery with shots of the building, bakery, folks in line, and others enjoying their meal.
+See end of article.

 2706 Durham-Chapel Hill Blvd #1